 Business owners shake their heads when they see drivers blazing through their parking lots at top speeds.
 These careless drivers could damage property or even harm pedestrians.

 You know the best way to prevent this scenario is to add a speed bump to your parking lot.
 But you realize how little you know about speed bumps.
 You’ve probably driven over many speed bumps in your lifetime without thinking much about them.
-Did you know these interesting facts about speed bumps?
+Here are some interesting things you didn’t know about speed bumps.

 1. Modern Speed Bumps Were Invented by a Renowned Physicist

 An early form of speed bumps was implemented in Chatham, New Jersey in 1906.
 Workers raised crosswalks five inches to reduce drivers’ speed.